June 9, 2019

 In this Guide:

-Wix Summary – Get a great-looking website with loads of features with Wix’s easy to use software
+- Wix Summary – Get a great-looking website with loads of features with Wix’s easy to use software

-GoDaddy Summary – Build a website in minutes with GoDaddy’s speedy set up and site creator
+- GoDaddy Summary – Build a website in minutes with GoDaddy’s speedy set up and site creator

-Verdict – Find out why we think Wix is better than GoDaddy
+- Verdict – Find out why we think Wix is better than GoDaddy

-Wix is our favorite website builder.
+Wix is better than GoDaddy if you're creating a website for the first time.
+In fact, Wix is our favorite website builder of all the brands we've tested.
 It performed well across the board in our testing, with an extensive set of features and a well-judged balance between detailed customization options and straightforward UI.

 While both Wix and GoDaddy allow you to build a website, Wix gives users a greater range of features than GoDaddy.
 For example, it has powerful search engine optimization (SEO) tools which you can use to help your site appear at the top of search engine results pages — this will help more visitors find your site.

 Wix is also far more versatile than GoDaddy.
 With Wix, you'll be able to build almost any type of website — blogs, ecommerce stores, business sites, portfolios and more.
 This is ideal if, for example, you start building an online store, and then decide to add a blog element to keep in touch with your customers and keep them updated.

 Wix is also better value for money than GoDaddy, offering a wider range of pricing plans, with more features and the ability to pay monthly, rather than annually.

 Want to know more?
 Read our full Wix Website Builder review here.